Intolerable Acts: The Acts

-The Boston Port Act was the first of the laws passed in 1774 in response to the Boston Tea Party.
+The Boston Port Act was the first of the laws passed 31 March 1774 in response to the Boston Tea Party.
 It closed the port of Boston until the colonists paid for the destroyed tea and the king was satisfied that order had been restored.
 Colonists objected that the Port Act punished all of Boston rather than just the individuals who had destroyed the tea, and that they were being punished without having been given an opportunity to testify in their own defense.

-The Massachusetts Government Act provoked even more outrage than the Port Act because it unilaterally took away Massachusetts' charter and brought it under control of the British government.
+The Massachusetts Government Act of 20 May 1774 provoked even more outrage than the Port Act because it unilaterally took away Massachusetts' charter and brought it under control of the British government.
 Under the terms of the Government Act, almost all positions in the colonial government were to be appointed by the governor, Parliament, or the king.
 The act also severely limited town meetings in Massachusetts to one per year, unless the governor called for one.
 Colonists outside Massachusetts feared that their governments could now also be changed by the legislative fiat of Parliament.

-The Administration of Justice Act allowed the royal governor to order trials of accused royal officials to take place in Great Britain or elsewhere within the Empire if he decided that the defendant could not get a fair trial in Massachusetts.
+The Administration of Justice Act also of 20 May 1774 allowed the royal governor to order trials of accused royal officials to take place in Great Britain or elsewhere within the Empire if he decided that the defendant could not get a fair trial in Massachusetts.
 Although the act stipulated for witnesses to be reimbursed after having traveled at their own expense across the Atlantic, it was not stipulated that this would include reimbursement for lost earnings during the period for which they would be unable to work, leaving few with the ability to testify.
 George Washington called this the "Murder Act" because he believed that it allowed officials to harass colonists and then escape justice.
 Many colonists believed the act was unnecessary because British soldiers had been given a fair trial following the Boston Massacre in 1770.